primate-run/primate/docs/docs/views.md

 ## Partials

-It is sometimes necessary to serve a bare component without a fully-fledged page, especially if you're replacing some parts of the page on the frontend (say, using HTMX).
+It is sometimes necessary to serve a bare view without a fully-fledged page, especially if you're replacing some parts of the page on the frontend (say, using HTMX).
 To this end, you can use the `partial` option of the `view` handler.